helenyaben/dtu_mlops_project/README.md

     │       └── visualize.py
     ├── tests              <- Pytests for data, model and traingin and coverage report │
-    ├── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
-    └── wandb              <- files for logging with Weights & Biases - also available online

 --------